COSC-310-Group-4/Group-4-Project-Assignment-3/README.md

 # **Movie Chat Bot**
 COSC 310 Assignment - Group 4

+*This repository is an update version of the original with the history and files preserved for refactoring*

 ## Table of Contents
 * [General Information](#general-information)
 * [Language and Modules](#language-and-modules)